 So whether you’re walking on friendly easy trails, or negotiating a tricky arête, these pants are flexible enough to allow you to move freely and comfortably.

-Continuing on with more feature capability of the fabric construction, it’s wicking capability allows heat to get out from your legs and so keeps your skin dry when you are exerting yourself on the hills.
+Continuing on with more featured capability of the fabric construction, it’s wicking capability allows heat to get out from your legs and so helps to keep your skin dry when you are exerting yourself on the hills.

 The pants can also be rolled up and leg snaps utilized to convert into a kind of pair of shorts / Capri pants, that run to just below the knee.